Heklast/Veff2-Hopverkefni2/frontend/README.md

 - Ensure error messages are shown when API calls fail.

-C- reate and display empty states for pages when there is no data to show.
+- Create and display empty states for pages when there is no data to show.

 - UI Enhancements and Active Navigation